MP-Project-Thoraya/client/README.md

 # client

 ## Business services website
 #### Business and services website that supports a business but does not produce a tangible good.
 #### This website service aligns IT assets with the people who represent the business goals, thus supporting researchers and meeting people's needs with less time and faster services.
-### This is a backend for a Business services website
-### The website that supports a business but does not produce a tangible good.

 ## User Stories
 - Registration: As An Anonymous User, I Can Register On The Website So That I Can Use Features On The Website.